Meads: Private sector

-Pike's Eastbourne Directory of 1911-12 shows five 'Ladies' Schools located in Bolsover Road, together with Hill Brow boys' school which subsequently took over the premises of St. Christopher's girls school in Denton Road when that school closed in 1934.
+Pike's Eastbourne Directory of 1911-12 shows five 'Ladies' Schools in Bolsover Road, together with Hill Brow boys' school which subsequently took over the premises of St. Christopher's girls school in Denton Road when that school closed in 1934.

 A street directory for 1940 (prepared in 1939) lists ten private schools in 'Upper Meads' alone.
 However, the war signalled the final phase for private schools, and only eight of those which evacuated from the town returned to Eastbourne.
 One of the post-war returners was Ascham St Vincent's School, a preparatory school for boys in Meads which subsequently closed in 1977.
 The site was sold for property development and a merger with St. Andrew's took place.
 The 'Ascham Memorial Arch' in Carlisle Road commemorates former pupils who lost their lives in the First World War.

 Two independent schools now remain in 'Upper Meads' - St Andrew's Prep and St Bede's Preparatory School (now called Bede's Prep School).
 The public school, Eastbourne College is in 'Lower Meads'.

 State sector

 St. John's Meads is a Church of England Aided Primary School, with approximately 215 children on its roll.
-Undergoing many additions and changes over the years, the school has been located on its present site for over a century.
+Undergoing many additions and changes over the years, the school has been on its present site for over a century.